BobTheBuilderB/mc-eaglercraft-1.8.8/README.md

 ||| UPDATED TO 1.8!!!!!

-ps: thanks to all of you that forked and cloned my repository, it makes me happy and proud.
+ps: thanks to all of you that are forking and cloning my repository, it makes me happy and proud.

 : )